Patsy Torres

 Patricia Donita Torres (born 1957) is an American singer of Tejano music.
 Known for her vocal versatility, she has been referred to as the "princess of Tejano music" by The Monitor.
 Torres began her musical career as a trumpet player for Blue Harmony.
 The band was discovered by Albert Esquivel in 1980, after which they released their debut album with production handled by Manny Guerra.
 In 1982, Torres formed the Patsy Torres Band and signed with Bob Grever's Cara Records.
 After obtaining a college degree in science, Torres decided to pursue a career as a pediatrician.

 After indie label Freddie Records expressed interest in signing Torres and she had signed a three-year promotional contract with Budweiser, Torres decided to continue her musical career.
 Her ranchera single "Ya Me Voy de Esta Tierra", an original 1947 mariachi, became the first number-one single of her career which elevated Torres into a regional successful singer.
-Torres became the first female Tejano singer to provide audiences with dance routines and costume changes during her concerts, distinguishing her apart from her predecessors.
+Torres became the first female Tejano singer to provide audiences with dance routines and costume changes during her concerts.
 This led her to win the Tejano Music Award for Female Entertainer of the Year at the 1987 Tejano Music Awards.
-At this point, Torres was named by Billboard magazine as the top female Tejano singer of 1989.
+Torres was named by Billboard magazine as the top female Tejano singer of 1989.

 Torres became an activist after her best friend died of a cocaine overdose in 1989.
-She began her Positive Force Tour and campaigned in high schools across the United States, warning children of the dangers of doing drugs, affiliating with gangs, and teen pregnancy.
-She also spoke out against prejudices towards AIDS patients and donated her time to stay-in-school campaigns.
+She campaigned in high schools across the United States, warning children of the dangers of doing drugs, affiliating with gangs, and teen pregnancy.
 In 1990, the singer signed with WEA Latina and became the leading female Tejano country music singer.
-Torres was the first Tejano singer to sing a bilingual song on The Nashville Network and was named as "one of the most impressive female Tejano artists" of her generation.
+Torres was the first Tejano singer to sing a bilingual song on The Nashville Network and has been described as "one of the most impressive female Tejano artists" of her generation.
 During the height of Tejano music's popularity in 1994, Torres was considered a pioneer who helped expand the genre's prosperity.
 In 1996, Torres won the Songwriter Award at the BMI Latin Awards.
 The singer received doctorates in education and organizational leadership in 2011 at the University of Incarnate Word.
 She has been inducted into the Tejano Roots Hall of Fame and the Women's Hall of Fame in San Antonio.
-Considered one of the instrumental musicians who helped spearhead Tejano music's golden age, Torres considers her activism with children as one of the best accomplishments of her life.